- SPS Blog

 - Pallet Conveyance — Pallet conveyance autonomous mobile robots (AMRs) offer attractive alternatives to forklifts and conveyors in many operations.
 Common applications include warehouse transport, cross-docking, movement of completed pallet loads from various warehouse operations (palletizing, wrapping, etc.), empty tote and pallet return, and even trash removal.
 This increases operational savings by reducing the number of forklifts and operators needed for transport, enabling them to be repurposed for other value-added jobs.

-- Reverse Logistics and Kitting — AMRs offer dramatic productivity benefits by automating the movement of the rolling carts used to transport returns or kits.
-They can travel over any floor surface smooth enough to handle a traditional cart pushed by a worker.
-Instead of spending more than half the day walking, workers can simply park carts in designated pickup locations and call robots to come pick them up.
+- Picking and Cart Transport — AMRs offer dramatic productivity benefits by automating the movement of carts used to transport picked orders, returns or kits.
+AMRs can travel over any floor surface smooth enough to handle a traditional cart pushed by a worker.
+Instead of spending more than half the day walking, workers can simply park carts in designated locations and call robots to come pick them up.
 In addition to distribution and fulfillment operations, AMRs offer similar benefits to kitting processes in manufacturing environments.

 These are just some of the ways AMRs are already handling the seamless movement of goods between locations, enabling more efficient and continuous utilization of equipment, vehicles and labor.
-For more information, check out our free report, Optimize Workflows With Mobile Robotics.
+For more information, visit our mobile robotics web page.

 To subscribe to our blog and receive exclusive communications and updates from Honeywell Intelligrated, click here.